kc1nn4y/dbldatachallenge/README.md

 ## Installation

 This project requires the software mentioned in [Software](#software) and [Setting up the database](#setting-up-the-database) to be installed.
 The libraries mentioned in [Libraries](#libraries) are also mandatory, however these will be automatically installed and imported within the Jupyter Notebooks.
-The dataset that was used can be found and downloaded in the [Dataset](#dataset) section, also make sure to follow the instructions to ensure that the code to runs properly.
+The dataset that was used can be found and downloaded in the [Dataset](#dataset) section, also make sure to follow the instructions that are mentioned there to ensure that the code to runs properly.

 Please run the Jupyter Notebooks in the following order:
 ```py